 As we’ve highlighted here, a lot can go wrong in the cannabis drying room.
 Conditions can be thrown off, timelines may get crunched, and the lengthy drying and curing period only invites more opportunities for things to go wrong.
 With Cryo Cure, skipping the entire process is now possible – and with stellar results.

-Our patent-pending Cryo Cure machines trim down the drying and curing process to as little as 13 hours.
+Our Cryo Cure machines reduce the drying and curing process to as little as two to 10 hours.
 Our machines take up little room when compared to the real estate and infrastructure necessary to dry cannabis the traditional way.
-One machine – which can be maintained by any HVAC maintenance professional – takes up a fraction of the square footage, and one of our models is on wheels so it can be moved from place to place as needed.
+One machine – which can be maintained by any HVAC maintenance professional – takes up a fraction of the square footage, and our models on wheels can be moved from place to place as needed.
 Talk about a time-saver and a space-saver!

-By applying a precise calculation of time, temperature, and pressured to freshly harvested cannabis, Cryo Cure produces smokable flower with stabilized phytocannabinoid content and a preserved terpene profile that retains up to 95% of terpenes.
-The result is an unforgettable customer experience that dispensaries have labeled “platinum tier” – one that simply cannot be replicated by any other traditional dry and cure or cannabis freeze drying technology.
+By applying a precise calculation of time, temperature, and pressure to freshly harvested cannabis, Cryo Cure produces smokable flower with stabilized phytocannabinoid content and a preserved terpene profile that retains up to 95% of terpenes.
+The result is an unforgettable customer experience that dispensaries have labeled “platinum tier” – one that simply cannot be replicated by any other traditional dry and cure or cannabis freeze-drying technology.

 Learn more about how Cryo Cure works – contact our leadership team today to learn how Cryo Cured cannabis can change your operations.